aerobase/omnibus-aerobase-server/doc/settings/configuration.md

 Run `sudo unifiedpush-ctl reconfigure` for the change to take effect.

-### Changing the name of the Unifiedpush user / group
+### Changing the name of the Aerobase user / group

 By default, Aerobase uses the user name `unifiedpush` for ownership of the Aerobase data itself.